University of Technology Sydney

 The following teaching and learning activities will be used to engage students with the content and achieve student learning outcomes:

-Lecture content (online) and Laboratory sessions
+Lecture content (online) and Laboratory Classes

 Online lectures provide students with essential knowledge that can be used to understand the physiological basis of human performance.
-All lectures will be recorded uploaded to Canvas.
+All lectures will be recorded and uploaded to Canvas.
 Students may access these lecture recordings at any time following the lecture until the completion of the unit.

 Content (topics)